hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 time="2020-02-06T05:08:06-05:00" level=info msg="Error creating volume:  404 Not Found" file="create_volume_cmd.go:58"
 time="2020-02-06T05:08:06-05:00" level=info msg=">>>>> Create Volume Cmd" file="create_volume_cmd.go:79"
 time="2020-02-06T05:08:06-05:00" level=info msg=" <<<<< Create Volume Call" file="request_handler.go:114"
 ```

 ### Known Limitations
-1. If StorageClass (SC), Persistent Volume Claim (PVC), POD definitions are present in same YAML file, and if `kubectl create -f <file>.yaml`
+* If StorageClass (SC), Persistent Volume Claim (PVC), POD definitions are present in same YAML file, and if `kubectl create -f <file>.yaml`
 is done, there is a possibility of StorageClass or PVC being deleted before the POD is deleted.
 And this will
 lead to accidental deletion of SC/PVC.
 It's recommended to get the individual objects like `kubectl get <object>` and issue `kubectl delete <object>`
-2. Array users (in both 3PAR and Primera) should have super/edit privileges to allow these users to do host creation.
+* Array users (in both 3PAR and Primera) should have super/edit privileges to allow these users to do host creation.
-3. OpenShift 4.2 runs on Kubernetes 1.14.x due to which there is no support for volume expansion, clone / snapshot capability.
+* OpenShift 4.2 runs on Kubernetes 1.14.x due to which there is no support for volume expansion, clone / snapshot capability.
-4. Due to RWO (constraint) in `accessMode` of PVC, the block volume associated with the PVC can only be used exclusively on a single worker node of kubernetes
+* Due to RWO (constraint) in `accessMode` of PVC, the block volume associated with the PVC can only be used exclusively on a single worker node of kubernetes
-5. Clone volume creation requires the user to provide the same size as that of the source volume to be created.
+* Clone volume creation requires the user to provide the same size as that of the source volume to be created.
 For eg. if the source volume is 20GiB, then the clone volume size also should match the same size.
 This operation is performed on the target array as online copy process and there will be asynchronous task created for the same.
 `kubectl describe hpevolumeinfo <pv-name>` can be used for getting the status of the clone operation.
-6. Uninstall of the CSI driver does'nt remove Custom Resource Definitions like HPEVolumeInfo, HPENodeInfo etc.
+* Uninstall of the CSI driver does'nt remove Custom Resource Definitions like HPEVolumeInfo, HPENodeInfo etc.
 Also this operation doesn't delete the user created PVC/PV and SC objects.
-7. CHAP must be enabled on the host before deploying CSI driver on the cluster.
+* CHAP must be enabled on the host before deploying CSI driver on the cluster if user wants CHAP feature.
 Set `node.session.auth.authmethod`, `node.session.auth.username` and `node.session.auth.password` in `/etc/iscsi/iscsid.conf` to enable CHAP on host.
 Value for `node.session.auth.authmethod` must be set to `CHAP`.

 ### Responsibilities for Controller/Node/CSP plugin
-1. Controller pod is responsible for create volume/delete volume calls.
+* Controller pod is responsible for create volume/delete volume calls.
 Also calls "Create host", "publish volume" calls via CSP
-2. Node plugin is responsible for rescan of the scsi devices (as part of `NodeStageVolume`) and creating a temporary staging location for node
+* Node plugin is responsible for rescan of the scsi devices (as part of `NodeStageVolume`) and creating a temporary staging location for node
-3. Node plugin as initiates `NodePublishVolume` after doing staging process in step 2, and does the bind mount of the staging location to the actual pod mount directory.
+* Node plugin as initiates `NodePublishVolume` after doing staging process in step 2, and does the bind mount of the staging location to the actual pod mount directory.
-4. CSP plugin supplies the REST response for each of the controller/node plugin operation
+* CSP plugin supplies the REST response for each of the controller/node plugin operation